serhii-babich/html-accordion-tabs/README.md

 Not that much optimization, to be honest.

-Ok, now we have actually working, ugly, but working tabs with pure CSS and HTML.
+Ok, now we have not that pretty, but actually working tabs with pure CSS and HTML.

 ## Music time!